NHP is reader-supported. As an Amazon Associate we earn from qualifying purchases.

 I’LL ANSWER ALL YOUR QUESTIONS TODAY…

-And even better, I’ll do 3 unique things in this tutorial that you won’t find anywhere else.
+And even better, I’ll do 3 unique things in this "how often should 4C hair be washed" tutorial that you won’t find anywhere else.

 Anyone saying that there is only ONE ANSWER to how often to wash 4C hair is simply misinformed, or bold-faced lying for views as an “influencer” looking for clout or product sponsor paychecks, etc.